bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 0: Yeah, we do node ID in Eclair.

-Speaker 1: Well, it seems like [Redacted] isn't coming back.
+Speaker 1: Well, it seems like [redacted] isn't coming back.

 Speaker 0: Yeah, it's the usual reboot the whole PC to fix the issue.

 Speaker 9: Cool.
 Was somebody else talking or can I pose my question?